Whistleblowing

 Timing and developments

-Subject to a call for evidence (now closed) and response awaited.
-As these are essentially lying dormant on existing statute books, these could be enacted quickly via the Equality (Race and Disability) Bill.
+The public sector socio-economic duty and dual discrimination measures are subject to a call for evidence (now closed) and a response is awaited.
+As these are essentially lying dormant on existing statute books, these could be enacted easily.
+Timings are currently unknown.

 Sources